Lazy Luddite Log

 Oakleigh is renowned as the centre of Greek culture and food in the Southern Hemisphere.
 But walk a short distance away from the Eaton Mall and you find a variety of other cuisines.
 One of my favourites has to be the generically named Uyghur Cuisine at 97 Atherton Road.

 The Uyghur are a Turkic culture from what is now north-eastern China and are associated with the long history of the Silk Road.
 They have a distinct cuisine I enjoy.
 In particular I'm a fan of the Lamb Lagman.
 Lagman is a kind of homemade noodle in the form of tiny pillows with the most wonderfully tender yet firm texture.
 The small pieces of lamb are succulent and the sauce is a tasty combination of onion, capsicum and celery.
-As a side I choose this flatbread with spring onion pieces cooked into it.
+As a side I choose a flatbread with spring onion pieces cooked into it.

 This is a small family-run restaurant and you can tell.
 There is a vibe of having stepped into a private home and this comes with both pros and cons.
 If you want incredibly professional service then you should move on.
 However if you enjoy something a bit intimate and modest then give this restaurant a go.